jaredtjahjadi/TrainYourHuman/README.md

 **Trigger warning: This game features hints towards depression and death.**

-**Train Your Human** is a PC game where the player is a "god" (up to their interpretation) that controls a human as it partakes in its daily routine of eating, taking care of hygiene, watching TV, working, and buying the latest  things!
+**Train Your Human** is a PC/Mac game where the player is a "god" (up to their interpretation) that controls a human as it partakes in its daily routine of eating, taking care of hygiene, watching TV, working, and buying the latest  things!
 The player must ensure that it does not deviate from it whatsoever so that the human can be trained to perfection!
-While embracing the minimalistic aesthetic inspired by the games [KIDS](https://playkids.ch/) and [Can Your Pet](https://canyour.pet/), the player will soon find that getting the human to partake in its daily routine is not as easy as it seems...
+While embracing the minimalistic aesthetic inspired by [KIDS](https://playkids.ch/) and gameplay inspired by [Can Your Pet](https://canyour.pet/), the player will soon find that getting the human to partake in its daily routine is not as normal as it seems...

 This game was created during the 2023 Ren'Py Competition hosted by Stony Brook University's Game Development and Design Club from March 9, 2023 to March 16, 2023.

 ## How to Install

 Officially released versions are available to download for PC (Windows and Linux) and Mac in this repository's [Releases page](https://github.com/jaredtjahjadi/TrainYourHuman/releases).
+Patch notes for released updates can be found there.

 ## How to Build